Connect with others who understand.

 22. Epilepsy in Fragile X Syndrome — Developmental Medicine and Child Neurology

-23. Epilepsy in Prader–Willi Syndrome: Clinical Characteristics and Correlation to Genotype — Epilepsy & Behavior
+23. Epilepsy in Prader–Willi Syndrome: Clinical Characteristics and Correlation to Genotype — Epilepsy and Behavior

 24. Epilepsy in Autism Is Associated With Intellectual Disability and Gender: Evidence From a Meta-Analysis — Biological Psychiatry